Drew Plitt: Professional career

-Cincinnati Bengals
+Cincinnati Bengals (first stint)

-Plitt went unselected in the 2022 NFL Draft and participated in minicamps as a tryout player for several teams, including for the Cincinnati Bengals in May 2022.
+Plitt went unselected in the 2022 NFL draft and participated in minicamps as a tryout player for several teams, including for the Cincinnati Bengals in May 2022.
 The Bengals eventually signed him as an undrafted free agent on July 27.
 In the team's preseason opener against the Arizona Cardinals, Plitt completed all six of his pass attempts for 76 yards and one touchdown to register a perfect passer rating of 158.3.
 Plitt was waived by the Bengals on August 23, 2022.

+Arlington Renegades (first stint)

+Plitt was assigned to the Arlington Renegades of the XFL on November 15, 2022.
+He was placed on the reserve list by the team on April 3, 2023, due to a knee injury.
+He finished the season with five games played, three starts, 63 completions for 100 attempts, 668 passing yards, three touchdowns, five interceptions, and a 71.6 QBR.
+He was activated off of the reserve list on May 16.
+Plitt was released from his contract on November 20.

+Cincinnati Bengals (second stint)

+After a season ending injury to Joe Burrow, the Bengals signed Plitt to their practice squad on November 20, 2023.
+He was not signed to a reserve/future contract after the season and thus became a free agent when his practice squad contract expired.

-Arlington Renegades
+Arlington Renegades (second stint)

-On September 29, 2022, XFL Reporter Mike Mitchell reported that 8 quarterbacks that worked with Jordan Palmer have reportedly signed with each team.
-Plitt was signed to the Arlington Renegades.
+On February 8, 2024, Plitt re-signed with the Renegades.
+He was released by the Renegades on March 10.

+St. Louis Battlehawks

+On May 16, 2024, Plitt signed with the St. Louis Battlehawks of the United Football League(UFL).
+He was released on May 22.